-- Staff should declare any existing outside employment on appointment and any new outside employment when it arises. - Where a risk of conflict of interest arises, the general management actions outlined in this policy should be considered by appropriate senior management staff as per sections 5.1.2 and 5.6.1, and applied to mitigate risks. - Where contracts of employment or terms and conditions of engagement permit, staff may be required to seek prior approval from the organisation to engage in outside employment.
+- Staff should declare any existing outside employment on appointment and any new outside employment when it arises, where that outside employment could give rise to a potential conflict of interest. - Where a risk of conflict of interest arises, the general management actions outlined in this policy should be considered by appropriate senior management staff as per sections 5.1.2 and 5.6.1, and applied to mitigate risks. - Where contracts of employment or terms and conditions of engagement permit, staff may be required to seek prior approval from the organisation to engage in outside employment.